Weed Spotters Network Queensland

 They develop policy, legislation, pest risk assessments, research, state-wide coordination of pest programs, and communication and education awareness programs.

-Local councils work in partnership with other agencies to implement Local Government Area Pest Management Plans, and provide information on weeds in their local area.
+Local councils work in partnership with other agencies to implement Local government biosecurity plans, and provide information on weeds in their local area.

 Landholders in Queensland have a responsibility to manage declared weeds on their properties, and are encouraged to be on the lookout for new weeds.